Giulio Bizzozero: Achievements

 Bizzozero was one of the pioneers of histology, and, more generally, the use of the microscope in medical research.
 He is known for his early description of Helicobacter pylori (1892), the bacteria that is responsible for peptic ulcer disease (although this fact was not generally accepted until the 1990s).

 In 1869 he noted the value of blood transfusions in treating anemia.
 In 1881 he described platelets as a third element in blood after the erythrocytes and leucocytes.
 Platelets had been described by Max Schultze in 1865 but Bizzozero identified their function.
-He called them petit plaques (Italian), plaquettes (French) and Blutplattchenin (German).
+He called them piastrine (Italian), plaquettes (French) and Blutplattchenin (German).
 He demonstrated their role in clotting through aggregation and clumping with the formation of thread like structures now known as fibrin.

 Other significant work by Bizzozero included research of haematopoiesis in the bone marrow, studies involving phagocytosis in the eye, and the identification of desmosomes (nodes of Bizzozero), structures that he first discovered in the stratum spinosum of epidermis.